 QUESTIONS

-• The timeline above raises serious questions.
+The timeline above raises serious questions.
 Let’s recap.
-On Biden’s first day in office, he takes steps to hamper US energy markets at a time when the country was reeling from Covid and the disastrous results of the lockdowns.
+On Biden’s first day in office, he took steps to hamper US energy markets at a time when the country was reeling from Covid and the disastrous results of the lockdowns.
 Russia amassed troops on Ukraine’s border shortly thereafter.
-While Russian troops were in place, Biden increased oil imports from Russia and greenlights Nord Stream 2 which will aid Russia economically and increase their control over Europe.
-Biden then requests OPEC and Russia to increase supply.
-Meanwhile Biden suggests Ukraine join NATO and actively takes steps to reduce oil, gas and nuclear production in the US.
+While Russian troops were in place, Biden increased oil imports from Russia and either ignored or removed Nord Stream 2 sanctions which aided Russia economically and increased their economic control over Europe.
+Biden then requested OPEC and Russia to increase supply to lower gas prices.
+Meanwhile Biden and others in the administration repeatedly suggested Ukraine join NATO, knowing this was Russia’s “redline”.
 Days before Russia’s invasion, FERC made it more difficult to build infrastructure to transport natural gas and the NRC rescinded extension permits for two nuclear reactors.
 This is strikingly bizarre behavior for an American president.
 Whose side is he on?
 Were Biden’s actions an invitation to Russia, is he mentally incapable of evaluating the consequences of his actions, or is he hamstrung by the ideology of his masters?
 Who are his masters?

-• How did Biden’s and his son’s financial arrangement with Ukraine impact this situation?
+How did Biden’s and his son’s financial arrangement with Ukraine impact this situation?
 How did the false and relentless Trump Russia collusion narrative impact our relationship with Russia?
 How does the Ukraine “phone call” and subsequent Trump impeachment play into this?
-The opinion piece referenced above attempts to address these questions as well.
+Lee Smith’s “Ukraine’s Deadly Gamble” referenced above attempts to address these questions as well.

 CONCLUSIONS